naithru/713bioinformaticspracticum/README.md

 2. Map the mouse open chromatin regions to the human genome and map the human open chromatin regions to the mouse genome  - Using Hal and HalLiftover
 3. Find the percentages of the overlapped regions - Using bedtool intersect.
 4. Find the regulatory regions and its functions - Using GREAT webtool.
-5. Divide the open chromatin data into likely enhancers and likely promoters - Using bedtool intersect and GENCODE/ENCODE data.
+5. Divide the open chromatin data into likely enhancers and likely promoters - Using bedtools and GENCODE/ENCODE data.
 6. Find sequence patterns - Motif Analysis - Using MEMESuite, Centrimo, FIMO